FTC, Qualcomm give closing arguments in trial over mobile chip licenses

 The US Federal Trade Commission's case against Qualcomm is now in the hands of a judge.

-The two sides on Tuesday presented their hourlong closing arguments in the case that could have big implications for the technology world.
+On Tuesday the two sides presented their hour-long closing arguments in a case that could have big implications for the technology world.
 The FTC has accused Qualcomm of operating a monopoly in the mobile chip market, which hurt rivals and caused handset makers to raise their prices.

-FTC attorney Jennifer Milici kicked off court Tuesday afternoon by detailing how Qualcomm used its power in the 3G and 4G chip market to force handset makers like Apple to sign licensing agreements with excessively high royalties.
-If Qualcomm isn't stopped, she said, it will do the same thing in 5G.
+FTC attorney Jennifer Milici kicked things off Tuesday afternoon by detailing how Qualcomm used its power in the 3G and 4G chip market to force handset makers like Apple to sign licensing agreements with excessively high royalties.
+If Qualcomm isn't stopped, she said, it'll do the same thing in the 5G market.

-Qualcomm "acquired monopoly power in the modem chip market and instead of simply competing on its merits" put up "roadblocks" that hurt rivals, she said.
+Qualcomm "acquired monopoly power in the modem chip market and instead of simply competing on its merits" put up "roadblocks" that hurt rivals, Milici said.
 "It's beyond dispute the conduct is ongoing."

 Qualcomm attorney Robert Van Nest of law firm Keker, Van Nest & Peters, argued during his closing that the FTC didn't meet its burden in the case and that Qualcomm won business "through superior innovation and better products."

 "High royalties alone is not the basis for their complaint of harm," Van Nest said.
 "They have to show harm to competition."
-But he said that hasn't happened.
-Intel now supplies all modems for Apple's iPhones, MediaTek is the world's second biggest wireless chipmaker, and Samsung and Huawei have developed their own modems, Van Nest said.
+But he said such harm hasn't occurred: Intel now supplies all modems for Apple's iPhones, MediaTek is the world's second biggest wireless chipmaker, and Samsung and Huawei have developed their own modems.

 "If the task is to decide whether Qualcomm maintained its position through innovation, skill, technology or through licensing practices, it's a lay-down hand," Van Nest said.
 The FTC hasn't "proven anything with respect to licensing practices that had impact on advancement of this technology."